First and Second Year English Program (FSE)

 Staff Development Sessions

 These sessions provide teachers with a forum for discussing assessment and standards with colleagues.
 These meetings may discuss grading criteria and examine graded papers, or they may focus on issues of assessment and improving course materials to achieve better student learning outcomes.
-Staff development seminars each year, as well as training in the first year of teaching at KU, help teachers understand the grading expectations in the FSE program.
+Staff development seminars each year, as well as training in the first year of teaching at KU, help teachers understand the grading expectations in the FYW program.

 Professional Development Opportunities